 Same as Speech 109.
 The student may not receive credit for both Theatre 109 and Speech 109.

-Theatre 110 (3)

-History of Theatre I
+Theatre 110 (3)History of Theatre I

-3 hrs.
-Lec.

 Survey of theatre from its beginning through the sixteenth century.
 Study of the theatre in each period as a part of the total culture of the period.